is growing in popularity as a disposition choice, we are finding that more

 a direct cremation is conducted without any service.

-transported across state lines for a cremation.
-If the deceased is
+across state lines for a cremation.
+If the deceased is to be transported

-to be transported over any distance, and a period of over 24-hours may
+over any distance, and a period of over 24-hours may elapse, embalming

-elapse, embalming may be required.
-Airline funeral shipping companies
+may be required.
+Airline funeral shipping companies have specific

-have specific regulations to meet, and this can involve the use of a designated
+regulations to meet, and this can involve the use of a designated air-freight

-air-freight mortuary shipping container.
-Visit our section on Funeral
+mortuary shipping container.
+Visit our section on Funeral Shipping

-There are a whole array of cremation urns, keepsake urns, and all sorts
+There is a whole array of cremation urns, keepsake urns, and all sorts

 of weird and wonderful cremation receptacles.
 You have the option